-I’m quite fond of Sentinels of the Multiverse.
-I enjoy the cooperative card driven game-play, the superhero theme and the characters who give a wink and a nod to existing popular comic book characters while still managing to stand on their own.
+I'm quite fond of Sentinels of the Multiverse.
+I enjoy the cooperative card-driven gameplay, the superhero theme, and the characters who give a wink and nod to existing popular comic book characters while still managing to stand on their own.
 Sentinel Tactics takes many of those same characters and places them at the center of a skirmish battle game.
-If you are interested in the superhero theme, like dice chucking and head to head combat, then Sentinel Tactics will be right up your alley.
+If you are interested in the superhero theme, like dice chucking and head-to-head combat, then Sentinel Tactics will be right up your alley.

 The skirmish game is fairly straightforward.
-Players choose heroes and then slug it out using their character’s various powers until a winner is declared.
+Players choose heroes and then slug it out using their character's various powers until a winner is declared.
 One of the greatest strengths of the skirmish matches in Sentinel Tactics is that they can be set up and ready to play in a heartbeat.
-Players simply need to set up a few tiles to be used as a battlefield, choose characters and begin chucking dice for supremacy.
-The skirmish mode can be spiced up with the addition of various different types of terrain and by playing in team games and free-for-alls, but for the most part it’s exactly what you’d expect out of a head to head skirmish game.
+Players need to set up a few tiles to be used as a battlefield, choose characters, and begin chucking dice for supremacy.
+The skirmish mode can be spiced up with the addition of various different types of terrain, and by playing in team games and free-for-alls, but for the most part, it's exactly what you'd expect out of a head-to-head skirmish game.

-The scenarios in the game add a bit of meaning and focus for players who want more than just a knock down, drag out fight to the finish.
+The scenarios in the game add a bit of meaning and focus for players who want more than just a knockdown, drag-out fight to the finish.
 Each of the three included books contains a few scenarios that follow a shared theme and storyline and can be played as a mini-campaign.
-The scenarios generally list at least one character that must be played and often play out in a hero versus villain setting in which the heroes and villains are tasked with accomplishing certain goals while competing against each other.
+The scenarios generally list at least one character that must be played and often plays out in a hero-versus-villain setting in which the heroes and villains are tasked with accomplishing certain goals while competing against each other.

-A note on player count: Sentinel Tactics plays 2 – 8 players fairly easily.
-The scenarios are limited in how many players can play each, but setting up a skirmish to play in teams of players or as an all out free for all is easy and fun and doesn’t bog the game down too badly as the game plays at a brisk pace.
+Sentinel Tactics plays 2 - 8 players fairly easily.
+The scenarios are limited in how many players can play each, but setting up a skirmish to play in teams of players or as an all-out free for all is easy and fun and doesn't bog the game down too badly as the game plays at a brisk pace.

 Sentinel Tactics is a fun skirmish game.
 It makes good use of the existing characters established in Sentinels of the Multiverse and its various expansions, allowing players to pit their favorite characters from the Sentinel Comics universe against one another in straight skirmish battles or as part of pre-constructed scenarios.

-The heroes look, feel and play differently, the rules are easy to understand and players can get a game set up and going with very little setup time.
-Having tokens in the game box instead of miniatures is a great idea and a good way to get players who don’t want to bother with miniatures playing the game quickly while keeping the price point down.
+The heroes look, feel, and play differently, the rules are easy to understand, and players can get a game set up and going with very little setup time.
+Having tokens in the game box instead of miniatures is a great idea and a good way to get players who don't want to bother with miniatures to play the game quickly while keeping the price point down.
 Fans of the Sentinel Comics universe and gamers who want a fun skirmish game with a superhero theme should definitely give Sentinel Tactics a look.